 However, owning a Gerberian Shepsky is no easy task.
 Be ready to exercise as these dogs require a ton of physical and mental stimulation.
 You can try obedience training and fun dog games, such as frisbee.

 They’re great pets for large families because everyone can participate in the responsibilities of these wonderful dogs.
 It makes keeping one much easier and manageable.

 READ MORE: The German Shepherd Husky Mix

-Parent Breeds: Cavalier King Charles Spaniel and Bichon Frise.
+Parents: Cavalier King Charles x Bichon